vogtb/spreadsheet/DOCS.md

 ### TYPE

 ```
   Returns a number corresponding to the type of data passed into the function.
-1 = number, 2 = text, 4 = boolean, 16 = error, 64 = arrayrange, 128 = any other type of cell.
+1 = number, 2 = text, 4 = boolean, 16 = error, 64 = array/range, 128 = any other type of cell.
 @param value - Value for which the type will be determined.
 @returns {number}
 @constructor